Home » Technical Hub » Electrics: Trailer & Caravan Electrical Guide » Electronic Control Units (ECU) and Towing Looms

 Electronic Control Units (ECU) and Towing Looms

-by | May 17, 2018 | Trailer & Caravan Safety | 0 comments
+by | May 17, 2018 | Electrics: Trailer & Caravan Electrical Guide | 0 comments

 Why do I need an Electronic Control Unit (ECU) on my towbar?

-There are two fixes available
+There are two fixes available.

 • You can install an ECU (image to the right).
 This controller also has an image above.